 In the state of California, a good number of rental agreements and residential leases require a security deposit.
-The deposit is a lump sum of money paid upfront by a tenant prior to them moving into a rental unit.
+The security deposit is a lump sum of money paid upfront by a tenant prior to them moving into a rental unit.

 For a landlord, collecting a security deposit from your tenant offers many benefits.
 They include:

 - Help cover for unpaid utilities upon move-out.
 During the lease period, most - if not all – the utilities will be in the tenant’s name.
-Should they fail to pay them, the California security deposit law entitles the landlord to appropriate deductions from the tenant’s security deposit.
+Should they fail to pay them, the California security deposit law entitles the landlord to appropriate deductions from the deposit.

 - To cover excessive property damage.
 For example, unauthorized paint colors, holes in the walls, chipped countertops and broken or chipped tiles.